 About skin cancer

 Skin cancer is the most common cancer in New Zealand.
-In 2011, over 500 New Zealanders died from skin cancer.
+Approximately 500 New Zealanders die of skin cancer every year.

 Skin cancer is largely preventable.
 Over 90% of all skin cancer cases are attributed to excess sun exposure.
 We encourage all New Zealanders to be SunSmart and to 'slip, slop, slap and wrap.'